eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 - Organising and running many [EOSIO workshops](https://theblockstalk.medium.com/the-eosio-blockchain-developer-workshop-now-available-on-youtube-ddeba54f0d94) - in person and online - and writing education and practical EOSIO material on [Medium](https://theblockstalk.medium.com/), [Github](https://github.com/theblockstalk) and [Twitter](https://twitter.com/theblockstalk).
 - Jack has been technically involved in blockchain since 2016 learning from Matthew Di Ferrente and Nick Johnson (core Ethereum Foundation developers) as a developer, auditor, educator and technical influencer.
 He has worked on many blockchain protocols and dApp architectures.

+Our co-founder and board member Chris Verhoef has experience as a director of research development at Farm Credibly, a community development manager at the New Fork, and Scrum Master for Tonomy.
+His natural ability to combine leadership and collaboration is an asset to all!

+Our board member Mikhail Rusanov has experience as a deputy director of Public Relations in NGO Irma, CEO in Directional Drilling Services, and international engineering endeavors.
+Mikhail’s critical thinking, attention to detail, and commitment to providing high-quality results

+Our director of technology Carrie Ann Smith has experience with the design, development, and deployment of many hardware and software projects.
+Some examples include humanitarian deployment of cellular-enabled power systems in Africa, leading projects for life-saving medical devices at Stryker, and many leadership positions.
+Her critical thinking, planning/organization, and desire to generate high-quality results are an advantage to the project!

 Suneet Bendre is an experienced developer working in blockchain and self sovereign identity for the past three years.
 His experience includes:

 - Development of the SSI framework and micro-services and microservics of [Gaia-X](https://gaia-x.eu/what-is-gaia-x), an EU federated data sharing and exchange platform.